matfantinel/fantinel.dev/src/lib/posts/fixing-favicons.md

 slug: fixing-favicons
 title: How to fix your Favicons
 date: 2021-01-06
-excerpt: 'Favicons suck.
-Luckily, there are ways to make them suck less.'
+excerpt: Favicons suck.
+Luckily, there are ways to make them suck less.
-tags: [Front-End, Guide, Favicon]
+tags:
+  - Front-End
+  - Guide
+  - Favicon
+categories:
+  - Tech
 ---

 <script>